Big 12 Tournament 2019: Bracket, TV Schedule, Dates and Predictions

 Texas Tech comes into the Big 12 tournament with a nine-game winning streak.
 The Red Raiders are one of the best defensive teams in the nation, allowing just 58.2 points per game and ranking second overall.

 Guard Jarrett Culver is the Red Raiders' leading scorer, averaging 17.9 points and 6.3 rebounds per game.
 Davide Moretti and Matt Mooney are both playing key roles and scoring in double figures.
-Moretti is averaging 11.3 points and shooting 50.8 percent from the field, while Mooney is scoring 10.8 points per game and connecting on 37.8 percent of his shots from beyond the arc
+Moretti is averaging 11.3 points and shooting 50.8 percent from the field, while Mooney is scoring 10.8 points per game and connecting on 37.8 percent of his shots from beyond the arc.

 After beating Oklahoma in the regular-season finale, Kansas State comes into the conference tournament having won nine of 11 games.